DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Python packages

 Python is not just a programming language, it's an open source collection of tools that includes both core Python and a large collection of packages written by different people.
-The word "package" here refers to plug-ins or extensions that expand Python's capabilities.
+The word **package** here refers to plug-ins or extensions that expand Python's capabilities.
 Terminology varies.
 What we call a package others sometimes call a "library."
 The term "module" typically refers to a subset of core Python or one of its packages.
 You won't go far wrong to use the terms interchangeably.

 The standard Python packages are well written, well documented, and well supported.
 They have armies of users who spot and correct problems.
 Some of the others less so.
 We try to stick to the standard packages, specifically those that come with the Anaconda distribution.